plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 An Editor Adapter gives a specific editor widget the value-transfer functions needed by `jivs-dom`.
 Different widget behaviors require different adapter implementations.
 Initial implementations will support input, textarea, and select elements, with specialized implementations where their value semantics differ.

 Applications do not register adapters directly.
-They register an `IDomEditorAdapterDefinition` with `IDomEditorAdapterDefinitionFactory`.
+They register an `IEditorAdapterDefinition` with `IEditorAdapterDefinitionFactory`.
 The factory maintains and selects from those definitions.
 After a definition is selected for an element, the definition directly instantiates the appropriate adapters.
 There is no separate adapter registry or adapter lookup.

 Editor adapters support two directions of communication:

 * The write methods support Jivs-to-DOM callbacks. `onTextValueChanged` ultimately calls `writeTextValue()`, while `onValueChanged` ultimately calls `writeValue()`.
 * The read methods support DOM-to-Jivs event handling.
-An `IDomEditorAdapterDefinition` attaches the editor’s change events and uses the installed adapter to obtain the current value before sending it to the `IFieldValueHost`.
+An `IEditorAdapterDefinition` attaches the editor’s change events and uses the installed adapter to obtain the current value before sending it to the `IFieldValueHost`.

 > Without the DOM-to-Jivs event-handling requirement, the read methods would not be part of these adapter contracts.
 They exist so adapter definitions can reuse the same widget-specific value access used by callback dispatchers in the opposite direction.